Cyprus

 Individual - Other taxes

-As of 1 January 2024, the employees' own contribution to the state-administered social insurance fund is 8.8% of their gross remuneration, with a maximum annual cap on insurable emoluments as of 1 January 2024 of EUR 62,868.
+As of 1 January 2024, the employees' own contribution to the state-administered social insurance fund is 8.8% of their gross remuneration, with a maximum annual cap on insurable emoluments as of 1 January 2025 of EUR 66,612.
 The rate of 8.8% applies for both employee and the employer as of 1 January 2024 and for the next five years.
-Thereafter, the rate will increase every five years until it reaches 10.7% as of 1 January 2039.
+Thereafter, the rate will increase every five years until it reaches 10.3% to 10.7% (depending on the results of the actuarial studies to be performed) as of 1 January 2039.

 As of 1 January 2024, the contributions of self-employed persons are 16.6% of their income (15.6% for 2019 through 2023).
-Thereafter, the rate will increase every five years until it reaches 20.4% as of 1 January 2039.
+Thereafter, the rate will increase every five years until it reaches 19.6% to 20.4% (depending on the results of the actuarial studies to be performed) as of 1 January 2039.
 The amount of the contributions is subject to a lower and a maximum limit, depending on the profession or trade of the self-employed person.
 These limits are set on an annual basis.

 General Health System (GHS)